nutjob-laboratories/merk/README.txt

 **MERK** has a version built with [PyInstaller](https://www.pyinstaller.org/) which you can run without having to install Python or any of the requirements.
 [You can download the current stable release here](!_RELEASE_URL_!).

 To run **MERK**, [download](https://www.dropbox.com/scl/fi/fnu5uasoo2dzmzwiferhw/merk-windows-latest.zip?rlkey=9fke2qid0gna4n4zt00v0uhhy&dl=1) and unzip to any directory, and double click on `merk.exe` to run the client.
 If you [downloaded the installer](https://www.dropbox.com/scl/fi/okp7zrjy25p1v3rox00p1/merk_setup.zip?rlkey=ey9f78jqzzp9ldjbqgwikk8uc&dl=1), unzip and double click on `setup.exe` to install **MERK**.
 You can install **MERK** any place you'd like.

+If you have previously installed **MERK** and would like to update to a new version, just download the installer for the newer version and install **MERK** again; your install will be updated to the newer version.

 A note: all command-line arguments, as documented below, work on the all versions of **MERK**.